Jacksonville Birth Injury Lawyers

 Mothers Suffering from Birth Injuries in Florida

-It wasn’t that many years ago when giving birth carried a high risk of death for the woman and the child.
 The failure for a birth to proceed leaves the woman in immense pain and could indicate the child is in trouble.
-If the birth does not proceed, the physician needs to move things along by breaking the woman’s water, perhaps giving drugs that will encourage contractions, and if the birth still does not occur, lastly by performing a c-section.
+If the birth does not proceed, the physician needs to move things along by breaking the woman’s water, perhaps giving drugs that will encourage contractions and if the birth still does not occur, lastly by performing a c-section.
 After the birth, whether vaginally or by c-section, the woman must be monitored for infection.
-In the hospital the child should be tested for staph.
+In the hospital, the child should be tested for staph.

 In the event of health complications concerning the mother, such as excessive bleeding, fetal distress, umbilical cord entrapment, or a larger birth than expected, doctors must respond quickly and appropriately.
-Hospital staff are trained and experienced in various emergency procedures in the event that dangers arise during labor.
+The hospital staff is trained and experienced in various emergency procedures in the event that dangers arise during labor.
 Should medical professionals fail to recognize the dangers or begin the right procedures, serious injury or even death may result.

 At any point during the birth, infection can occur, the woman or child can experience a drug reaction, or the mother can experience health complications.
 However, not every bad outcome constitutes medical malpractice.